ravinow/4pics1word-tips/README.md

 # 4pics1word-tips

-Generate words from dictionary for the iOS game *4 Pics 1 Word*!
+Generate words from dictionary for the popular iOS game *4 Pics 1 Word*!

 ## Usage: